 Translocation Down Syndrome

-Whenever a translocation is found in a child, the parents’ chromosomes are looked at to find out whether the translocation was inherited or not.
+Whenever a translocation is found in a child, the parents’ chromosomes are looked at to find out whether the translocation was inherited.
 If one parent has the translocation chromosome, then the healthcare provider knows the baby inherited the translocation from that parent.
-That parent will actually have 45 total chromosomes in each cell of the body, but the parent will be normal and healthy.
+That parent will actually have 45 total chromosomes in each cell of the body, but the parent will be healthy.
 This is because that parent still has only two copies of each chromosome, but two of these chromosomes are attached to each other.
 When a person has a rearrangement of chromosome material with no extra or missing chromosome material, the person is said to have a balanced translocation.
 That person can also be a balanced translocation carrier.

 Parents with balanced translocations may: